-If there is any part of the handbook that you are not quite clear about, please let us know and a member of staff from the Specialist Housing team will go through it with you.
-If you have any ideas on what we should include in the handbook in the future, or indeed any other comments, we would welcome you contacting us.
+If there is any part of the handbook that you are not quite clear about, please let us know and a member of staff from the Leasehold Team will go through it with you.
+If you have any ideas what we should include in the handbook in the future, or indeed any other comments, we would welcome you contacting us.